 <!-- (B) CALENDAR -->

-<div id="cal-container"></div>
+<div id="calWrap"></div>

 <!-- (C) EVENT FORM -->

-<div id="evt-date"></div>
+<div id="evtClose">X</div>

-<textarea id="evt-details" required></textarea>
+<textarea id="evtTxt" required></textarea>

-<input id="evt-close" type="button" value="Close"/>
+<input id="evtDel" type="button" value="Delete">

-<input id="evt-save" type="submit" value="Save"/>
+<input id="evtSave" type="submit" value="Save">

 The HTML should be straightforward enough, there are only 3 sections here:

-<div id="cal-date">
+<div id="calPeriod">

-The month and year selector.<div id="cal-container">
+The month and year selector.<div id="calWrap">

-A form to add/edit the calendar events.
+A form to add/edit calendar events.

 PART 2) CALENDAR INITIALIZE